AmadeusITGroup/workflow-controller/README.md

 ### in a kubernetes pod

-To run `workflow-controller` in a Kubernetes pod you shoud run this command
+To run `workflow-controller` in a Kubernetes pod you should run this command

 ```shell
 $ kubectl create -f .../deployment/k8s/workflow-controller_allinone.yaml